 But you will need to touch a button on the side of your headphones before you can speak directly to Google Assistant.
 Using voice commands, you can cue music, create calendar events, make calls, and receive audible notifications.
 Google Assistant will even let you listen to and reply to incoming messages from SMS and chat apps.

-Before now, the only stand-out headphones optimised for Google Assistant were the Bose QuietComfort 35 II and Google's own Pixel Buds.
-Now, it's slowly making its way to headphones and earbuds from brands like Harman/JBL, Sony, and others.
-With this kind of integration, you can access the AI assistant without opening your phone.
+Originally, the only stand-out headphones optimised for Google Assistant were the Bose QuietComfort 35 II and Google's own Pixel Buds.
+But Google Assistant has slowly made its way to more headphones and earbuds, including units from brands like Harman/JBL, Sony, and others.

 Bose QuietComfort 35 II